 - March (TBD): Berkeley, CA hosted by Ed Roberts Campus

 - April (TBD): Denver, CO hosted by Atlantis Community/ADAPT

-- April (TBD): Topeka, KS hosted by Topeka Independent Living Resource Center
+- April 5-7: Topeka, KS hosted by Topeka Independent Living Resource Center

-- May 5-6: Buffalo, NY hosted by Museum of disABILITY History
+- April 29-30: Buffalo, NY hosted by the Museum of disABILITY History

 - May 10-11: Atlanta, GA hosted by National ADA Symposium and National Center for Civil and Human Rights

-- May (TBD): Birmingham, AL hosted by Disability Rights and Resources and other ILCs
+- May (TBD): Birmingham and Montgomery, AL hosted by Disability Rights and Resources and other ILCs

 - June 1-8: South Carolina and upstate SC

 - June 10-13: Atlanta, GA hosted by Society for Disability Studies Conference and Georgia Disability History Alliance

 - June 24-27: Milwaukee, WI hosted by Independent First (Countdown!)

 - July 1-4: Missoula, MT hosted by Montana Independent Living Centers and Youth Leadership

 - July 11: Rochester, NY hosted by Center for Disability Rights

 - July 13-14: New York, NY hosted by Viscardi Center and the New York City Office of the Mayor

 - July 18: Chicago, IL hosted by ADA25 Chicago